-25 Traditionally it has been considered that soils infiltrate more when they are dry due to the high matric suction and the action of capillarity forces (Beven, 2001).
-However, this fact has been revoked under certain circumstances by numerous studies in recent years, arguing that repellent soils can have infiltration rates in several orders of magnitude lower than they are supposed to have in hydrophilic conditions (De Bano, 1971; Doerr et al., 2000).
-Soil water repellency (SWR) has received an increasing attention
+It has been widely accepted that the infiltration capacity of soils is higher under dry conditions due to the high matric suction and the action of capillarity forces (Cerdà, 1998; Beven, 2001).
+This has been demonstrated by means of experiments and measurements in contrasted seasonal climates such as the Mediterranean (Cerdà 1996, 1997a, 1999).
+However, this fact has been revoked under certain circumstances by numerous studies in recent years, arguing that repellent soils can have infiltration rates in several orders of magnitude lower than they are supposed to have in hydrophilic conditions (De Bano, 1971; Doerr et al., 2000; Robichaud, 2000; Jordán et al., 2011).
+Soil water repellency (SWR) has received an increasing attention from the scientific community in the last decades and has been reported in several climates and soil types (Doerr et al., 2000; Mataix Solera and Doerr; 2004; Cerdà and Doerr, 2007; Bodí et al., 2011; Jordán et al., 2013; Santos et al., 2013).
+This property is favoured by low soil moisture content, although soil drying by itself is not enough to trigger soil water repellency and the addition of fresh hydrophobic compounds is also needed (Doerr and Thomas, 2000).

-- from the scientific community in the last decades and has been reported in several climates and soil types (Doerr et al., 2000).
-This property is favoured by low soil moisture content, although soil drying by itself is not enough to trigger soil water repellency and the addition of fresh hydrophobic compounds is also needed (Doerr and Thomas, 2000). - 10 The necessary conditions for SWR appearance make it a widespread property under Mediterranean climate.
-On one hand, Mediterranean climate is characterized by the coincidence in summer of the highest temperatures of the year and a three-monthlong drought, between June and September.
-This prolonged dry period reduces soil moisture to the point where water repellency is triggered (Dekker et al., 2001; Verheijen - and Cammeraat, 2007; Martínez-Murillo and Ruiz-Sinoga, 2010; Martínez-Murillo et al., 2013).
+The necessary conditions for SWR appearance make it a widespread property under Mediterranean climate.
+On one hand, Mediterranean climate is characterized by a summer three-month-long drought, between June and September.
+This prolonged dry period reduces soil moisture to the point where water repellency is triggered (Dekker et al., 2001; Mataix-Solera and Doerr; 2004; Verheijen and Cammeraat, 2007; Martínez-Murillo and Ruiz-Sinoga, 2010; Alegre Prats et al., 2013; Martínez-Murillo et al., 2013).
 On the other hand, summer drought favours the presence of deciduous and semi-deciduous plant species (Orshan, 1964, 1972), that shed their leaves in summer, providing hydrophobic compounds to the soil surface, since leaves of Mediterranean shrubs are often oil- or wax-rich (Moral García et al., 2005).
-Moreover, in Mediterranean areas there is also a high recurrence of forest fires (Trabaud, 1981) which are frequently - related to SWR appearance.
+Moreover, in Mediterranean areas there is also a high recurrence of forest fires, that are frequently related to SWR appearance (Úbeda and Mataix-Solera, 2008).

 One of the main effects of SWR is enhancing overland flow and soil erosion due to the low infiltration capacity of repellent soils (Doerr et al., 2000).
-In addition, SWR can enhance soil erosion since it reduces the aggregation capacity of soil particles making them easily detachable (Shakesby et al., 2000).
-However, there are several problems that make difficult to establish links between SWR and soil erosion (Shakesby et al., 2000): (i) the effect of SWR on soil erosion is hard to isolate from other factors that also change seasonally, such as soil crust formation and litter production; (ii) the influence of SWR is determined by the scale, changing from plot to catchment measurements due to spaces discontinuities where generated runoff can reinfiltrate; (iii) SWR has a seasonal oddity, being more frequent after the drought season, but it can also appear during dry spells in the middle of the wet season (Crockford et al., 1991).
-Moreover, in Mediterranean areas, there is a high variability of vegetal cover and soil surface 5 components in short spaces.
-One of the main factors affecting vegetation is the aspect (Kutiel, 1992), that influences not only the total cover but also the distribution, structure, density and composition of vegetation communities (Klemmedson and Wienhold, 1992; Olivero and Hix, 1998; Kutiel and Lavee, 1999).
+However, there are several problems that make difficult to establish links between SWR and soil erosion (Ritsema and Dekker, 1994; Shakesby et al., 2000; Granged et al., 2011): i) the effect of SWR on soil erosion is hard to isolate from other factors that also change seasonally, such as soil crust formation and litter production; ii) the influence of SWR is determined by the scale, changing from plot to catchment measurements due to spaces discontinuities where generated runoff can reinfiltrate; iii) SWR has a seasonal oddity, being more frequent after the drought season, but it can also appear during dry spells in the middle of the wet season (Crockford et al., 1991; Bodí et al., 2013).
+Moreover, in Mediterranean areas, there is a high variability of vegetal cover and soil surface components in short spaces (Cerdà, 1997b, 2001; Puigdefábregas, 2005).
+One of the main factors affecting vegetation is the aspect (Kutiel, 1992), that influences not only the total cover but also the distribution, structure, density and composition of vegetation communities (Klemmedson and Wienhold, 1992; Olivero and Hix, 1998; Kutiel and Lavee, 1999) and then, aspect can control the soil and water losses.